JackyHOz/Serverless-REST-API-application/README.md

 * Terraform validation enforces formatting, initializes modules without a backend, and runs `terraform validate`.
 * Lambda validation sets up Node.js 22, installs dependencies, type-checks via `node --check`, and packages the code to mimic deployment.
-* Checkov scan the Terraform tree for security misconfigurations with no AWS credentials required.
+* tfsec + Checkov scan the Terraform tree for security misconfigurations with no AWS credentials required.
 * Markdown linting keeps documentation readable.

 Details on the workflow design and how to reproduce the steps locally are documented in [`docs/cicd.md`](docs/cicd.md).